Matthew Riley

 About

 Riley examines agency, affect and abstraction of complex systems, worlds and environments, often in relation to ecologies and experiences of place.
 He explores this through an array of methods and materials; both digital and otherwise, developing prototypes and drawings to exhibited commissioned works for galleries, events and public spaces.
-These works often connect digital, physical, social and material elements together as installations, playable works, mixed realities, interactive environments, public art and play design projects.
+These works often connect digital, physical, social and material elements together as installations, mixed realities, interactive environments, public art and urban play projects.

-With Uyen Nguyen and Max Piantoni he is a co-founder of the experimental collective YomeciPlay, serving as a creative producer in the conceptualisation, development and design of gallery-based and urban play works.
-These works - outdoor street games, digital soundtoys, installations and playable art machines have been commissioned for national and international venues, organisations and events including Playable City Melbourne, TarraWarra Museum of Art, Experimenta Life Forms and Bunjil Place and shared in public symposiums and conferences including DiGRA (Kyoto, 2019), EVA Conference (London, 2020), Audio Mostly (Austria 2022), Play and Place (Melbourne 2022) and ISEA Everywhen (Brisbane 2024).
+Riley’s practice involve extensive interdisciplinary, professional and public engagement with cultural institutions, local government, communities, industry bodies, practitioners and researchers.
+With Uyen Nguyen and Max Piantoni he is a co-founder of the experimental collective YomeciPlay, serving as a creative producer in the conceptualisation, development and design of gallery-based and urban play projects.
+These works - outdoor street games, digital soundtoys, installations and playable art machines have been commissioned for national and international venues, organisations and events including Playable City Melbourne, TarraWarra Museum of Art, Experimenta Life Forms and Bunjil Place and shared in public symposiums and conferences including DiGRA (Kyoto, 2019), EVA Conference (London, 2020), Audio Mostly (Austria, 2022), Play and Place (Melbourne, 2022) and ISEA Everywhen (Brisbane, 2024).

-Riley’s background is in contemporary art, working as a designer within a team of studio assistants, artisans, technologists and fabricators at the Melbourne-based studio Drome for renowned artists Patricia Piccininii and Peter Hennessey.
+Riley’s background is in design and contemporary art, working as a designer within a team of studio assistants, artisans, technologists and fabricators at the Melbourne-based studio Drome with renowned artists Patricia Piccininii and Peter Hennessey.
 Working with cultural, educational and arts organisations including the Australian Centre for the Moving Image, The University of Melbourne, Creative Victoria, Chunky Move and Friends of the Earth, Riley’s design work has featured in HOW Magazine (New York), IdN Magazine (Hong Kong) and Architectural Review Asia Pacific (Melbourne) among others.

 Riley is also a member of the Academic Board of The MIECAT Institute who offer experiential, arts based programs for those working in community health, therapy, education and research.